Tensegritics/ClojureDart/doc/quick-start.md

 # ClojureDart Quick Start

-> If you want to use Flutter, follow this document first (not mandatory but recommended) then follow our [Flutter Quick Start](flutter-quick-start.md).
+> This document is about creating a CLI app written in Dart; for a mobile app follow our [Flutter Quick Start](flutter-quick-start.md).
+However it's recommended to first give a try to the current document.

 ## 1. [Install the Dart SDK](https://dart.dev/get-dart#install)

-Make sure your version of the sdk >= 2.12 -- this version introduced a big change (types are not nullable by default) to the language.
-Code produced by ClojureDart wouldn't be compatible by previous versions of Dart.
+If you already have Dart installed, make sure your version of the sdk is at least 2.12 -- this version introduced a big change (types are not nullable by default) to the language, use `dart --version` to check.
+Code produced by ClojureDart wouldn't be compatible with previous versions of Dart.

 ## 2. [Install Clojure CLI Tools](https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools)